A place to live, work and relax

 Winner - Property Council Western Australia - WA State Development of the Year 2021

 Winner - Western Australian Apartment Advocacy Apartment Awards for Excellence - Precinct Rejuvenation / Civic Contribution

 Bringing the area to life

 We recently commissioned a vibrant wall mural by Perth favourite and regular contributor to the Perth urban art scene, Brad Eastman ‘Beastman’.
 The mural is designed to complement the Goods Shed and set the tone for the lively Claremont on the Park development.

 Working in collaboration with our Goods Shed transformational partners FORM, and the Town of Claremont who canvassed the local schools to source interested students to be mentored by Beastman, the 55 metre mural took over three days to complete.
 Students from Methodist Ladies College and Scotch College worked alongside Beastman on the mural from 6 to 9 April 2016.

-We are also delighted that the creation of this mural was able to coincide with FORM’s Public Platform event series and the Town of Claremonts Art Transforming Claremont festival, which we are proud sponsors of and which will feature work by around 25 local designers and artists throughout the heart of Claremont.
+We are also delighted that the creation of this mural was able to coincide with FORM’s Public Platform event series and the Town of Claremont's Art Transforming Claremont Festival, which we were proud sponsors of and which featured work by around 25 local designers and artists throughout the heart of Claremont.

 Why not come on down and take a look.